WaSTE HEAT WORKING Group

-The BUILT Cluster Waste Heat Working Group collaborates on thermal energy, waste heat, and district energy decarbonization solutions for Washington’s built environment.
+The BUILT Cluster’s Untapped Thermal Energy Working Group collaborates on geothermal energy, wastewater energy transfer, and district energy projects for decarbonizing Washington’s built environment.

-Members of this group include representatives from Centrio Energy, SHARC Energy, King County Wastewater Treatment Division, McKinstry, Johnston Engineering, dJoule, and UMC.
+Members of this group include representatives from Sewer Energy Tapped, Geosyntec Consultants, King County Wastewater Treatment Division, McKinstry, Johnston Engineering, dJoule, UMC, Centrio Energy and Cascade Natural Gas.
 Resources informed by this working group may include –

 • Strategies to successfully receive federal funding opportunities from the IRL and BIL.

-Need a primer on Waste Heat Energy?
+Want a primer on Untapped Thermal Energy?
 Click here to learn more about the benefits and uses of Wastewater Energy Transfer (WET) by BUILT Cluster staffer Lindsay McCormick.

 participants